 I fell in love with banana bread when I first made it in Domestic Science classes at school.
-But if you like a dryish textured banana bread, you won't like this recipe since this is the opposite.
-I took some of this bread into work and shared it with my colleagues asking for an honest opinion and I was so pleased that they all really liked it.
-But this is a work in progress and the best way to describe this bread at the moment is "Rustic"!
+After I developed this sugar free recipe, I took some slices into work and shared it with my colleagues asking for an honest opinion.
+I was so pleased that they all really liked it.

 Quite often we get left with some very ripe bananas in the fruit bowl.